Home Insurance Glossary of Terms

 Duty of disclosure

-If you make any changes which affect your insurance policy, then you need to let your insurer know straight away.
+If you make any changes which affect your insurance policy, you need to let your insurer know straight away.
 This can include changing address or name.

 Escape of water excess